ojroques/nvim-lspfuzzy/README.md

 [FZF](https://github.com/junegunn/fzf) to display results and jump around the code.

-It works by redefining LSP handlers to custom ones that call FZF.
+It works by redefining LSP handlers so that they call FZF.
 Therefore there is no need to change any of your LSP mappings.
 It's also **small** (currently sitting at ~160 LOC) and **written entirely in Lua**.